mnassrib/jupyter-putty-aws-ec2/README.md

 ```

 ## 16. Access to your notebooks using the web interfaces
 - To open the web interfaces, in your browser's address bar, type master-public-dns followed by the port number or URL.
 You can access to your Notebook from anywhere through your browser.
-Just navigate to the DNS name, or Public IP of your instance, along with the port number (*https://Public_DNS_name:8888/*).
+Just navigate to the DNS name, or Public IP of your instance, along with the port number: *https://Public_DNS_name:8888/*.
 - Remember to update your URL to "https" because the browser by default adds "http" to such a URL.
 - You will be asked by your browser to trust the certificate, as you have signed it on your own, so you know that you can trust it.
 - Login using the password you specified when you used the iPython Terminal to create an encrypted version.